-Paul McGee - Chair
+Paul McGee - Vice Chair

-Retired director education & leisure, company director
+Retired director of education & leisure, company director

 Paul started as a teacher and moved on to become chief inspector in Croydon before 14 years as a chief officer in Bexley, rising to become director of education and leisure.
 Paul is founding director of Prospects, a company that provides a wide range of eduction, employment and training services in the UK and internationally.
 He is currently a Trustee of Autism Wessex and was the first Chair of Governors at the Gloucester Academy which Prospects sponsors.